-But, are there any positive Human Environment Interaction examples?
+But, are there any positive Human-Environment Interaction examples?
 There are!

-Let’s explore them in depth in this post.
+Let’s explore them in-depth in this post.

 What is Human Environment Interaction?

-Human Environment Interaction is the interaction between humans and their environment.
+Human-Environment Interaction is the interaction between humans and their environment.
 Humans depend on their environment for survival and are forced to adapt.
 But, humans also modify their environment through their everyday actions.

 Positive Human Environment Interaction

-Here are some examples of positive effects of Human Environment Interaction.
+Here are some examples of positive effects of Human-Environment Interaction.

 Recycling can play a big part in helping to improve our environment.
 It’s estimated now that recycling only accounts for about 30% of all waste, so there is room for improvement.

 Why do we need recycling?
 Well, the amount of waste we are producing has dramatically increased in modern times.
-The estimate is the average person produces a whopping 7.5 pounds of garbage daily.
+The estimate is that the average person produces a whopping 7.5 pounds of garbage daily.